 I can now lead by example.
 I am very proud of my values, morals and beliefs, and therefore feel it is my purpose to inspire and motivate women (more specifically NZ women) through my platform.

-What values are important to you when it comes to love?
+What values are most important to you when it comes to love?

 Respect, loyalty and trust.
 To me they go hand in hand.